Where can I learn about vaccine ingredients and the presence or use of aborted fetal cells?

 - Johns Hopkins Bloomberg School of Public Health: Keeps links to package inserts, as well vaccine component, excipient and allergen tables that assist in identifying vaccine ingredients.

 Aborted Fetal Cell Line Material: With regard to the presence of genetic or cellular material derived from a human aborted fetal cell line in vaccines, or their use in the development of vaccines, they too are listed within the vaccine manufacturer package inserts.
 They can also be found via the list links above for the CDC.

 Below is additional information and terminology to assist in recognizing whether material from an fetal aborted cell line is present in a vaccine, or were used in the development of a vaccine.
 However, the below is not a complete list.

 - MRC-5 and WI-38 are fetal lung fibroblast cell lines.
-MRC-5 cells are from a 14 week old female child aborted in 1966 and WI-38 cells are from a 3 month male child aborted in 1962.
+MRC-5 cells are from a 14 week old male child aborted in 1966 and WI-38 cells are from a 3 month male child aborted in 1962.